Inria-NERV/Graz24-DesigningBCITools-Workshop/README.md

 Anyone interested in practical BCIs: neuroscientists, research engineers, developers.
 Programming or data science skills are great but not required for this workshop.

 ## Timetable
-10:00 am - 10:10 am - Welcome and introduction, by M.-C. Corsi
+### 10:00 am - 10:10 am - Welcome & opening remarks
+By M.-C. Corsi

+### 10:10 am - 10:30 am - Classification features extraction and selection using HappyFeat
+By A. Desbois

+### 10:30 am - 10:50 am - Braindecode, Deep Learning for EEG Decoding
+By B. Aristimunha

-10:10 am - 10:30 am - Classification features extraction and selection using HappyFeat, by A. Desbois 10:30 am - 10:50 am - Braindecode, Deep Learning for EEG Decoding, by B. Aristimunha 10:50 am - 11:10 am - Benchmarking EEG pipelines in BCI with MOABB, by P. Guetschel 11:10 am - 11:20 am - Break + Q&A
+### 10:50 am - 11:10 am - Benchmarking EEG pipelines in BCI with MOABB
+By P. Guetschel

+### 11:10 am - 11:20 am - Break + Q&A

-11:20 am - 11:40 am - Timeflux presentation, by Pierre Clisson
+### 11:20 am - 11:40 am - Timeflux presentation
+By Pierre Clisson

-11:40 am - 12:00 am - c-VEP: an introduction + live demo P. Clisson
+### 11:40 am - 12:00 am - c-VEP: an introduction + live demo
+By P. Clisson

-12:00 am - 12:45 am - Discussion panel, chaired by M.-C. Corsi
+### 12:00 am - 12:45 am - Discussion panel
+Chaired by M.-C. Corsi

-12:45 am - 1:00 pm - Concluding remarks
+### 12:45 am - 1:00 pm - Concluding remarks